joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 24. Deployment could take 10-25 minutes... _(mine took 22 minutes and 51 seconds)_
 25. While leaving the PowerShell window open, log into the Azure Portal; you should now have a new Resource Group, and your resources will start getting created... you can click on Deployments _(under Settings navigation bar)_ in the Resource Group to review the deployment status.
 26. ![](/uploads/deploycheck-azureoptimizationengine.gif)
+27. If you notice a failure, in the Deployment tab for: 'PolicyDeployment' you can ignore this, as it may have failed if the SQL Server hasn't been provisioned yet; once it has been provisioned, you can navigate back to this failed deployment and click 'Redeploy', to deploy a SQL Security Alert policy.

 #### Configure